dbos-inc/dbos-docs/docs/getting-started/quickstart-programming.md

 [info]: Greeting to Mike recorded in the database!
 ```

-To verify the Guestbook greetings, you can visit the URL `https://demo-guestbook.cloud.dbos.dev/greetings/your-key-value` to see all the greetings made with your key.
+You can visit the URL `https://demo-guestbook.cloud.dbos.dev/greetings/your-key-value` to see all the Guestbook greetings made with your key.
 Old greetings and keys are removed after a few days.

 ## Composing Reliable Workflows